 - The loading dock must be locked if these checks find that the dock is being used inappropriately as a building entrance.

-Buildings that are not being monitored as part of the Safer Badgers program may continue to provide access to their loading docks as they are currently.
+Buildings that are not being monitored as part of the campus testing program may continue to provide access to their loading docks as they are currently.

-- New building entry signs will be posted to support the Safer Badgers program.
+- New building entry signs will be posted to support testing.
 These will be installed by Physical Plant staff.

 - Some locations will receive entry wayfinding signage to direct people to the designated primary entrance and/or a testing site.
 These will also be installed by Physical Plant staff.